 Ph.D.
-Qualifying Examination: A Ph.D. qualifying examination is required by the graduate school for all doctoral students entering without a Master's degree.
-This requirement is met by completing any four courses from PSY 532, 533, 611 and those numbered 600-609 with a grade of B or better.
+Qualifying Examination: A Ph.D. qualifying examination is required by the graduate school for all doctoral students entering without a master's degree.
+This requirement is met by completing any four courses from Psy 532, 533, 611 and those numbered 600-609 with a grade of B or better.
 These courses are usually completed prior to the earning of 24-30 credits.

 Comprehensive Examination: Following or near completion of course work, students must pass a written and oral comprehensive examination.
 These exams are offered once each semester (Fall and Spring) at times announced at the beginning of the academic year.
 The written examination is compiled by the student's program committee in consultation with the student.
-The exam covers each of the following areas: statistics and research methodology; intervention; assessment; and an area of special interest to the student.
-The exact format for the comprehensive exam is determined by the student's major professor with input from the student's program committee.
-In recent years, students' comprehensive exams have been more product-focused (e.g., student first-author manuscripts submitted for publication, F31 grant applications).
+Questions may be submitted by any member of the faculty.
+The exam traditionally consists of four questions: one in each of the following areas: statistics and research methodology; intervention; assessment; and an area of special interest to the student.
+However, the exact format for the comprehensive exam can be negotiated with the student's program committee and, in recent years, some students' comprehensive exams have been more product-focused (e.g., student first-author manuscripts submitted for publication).
+When taken in a traditional fashion, there is a four-hour time limit for each question, although a shorter time or take-home format may be adopted by the program committee.